How to make almond flour? This simple recipe will show you how. It is easy and super cheap!

 Because this type of flour contains a limited amount of carbohydrates it fits perfectly in a low carb or keto diet.

 However, it is quite expensive flour compared to regular flour.
 It can be up to ten times more expensive.

-As almonds are way cheaper than buying almond flour so you can easily make flour from almonds yourself.
+As almonds are way cheaper than buying almond flour you can easily make flour from almonds yourself.